 - Why allowed?
-Military needs it too.

-- NOT really encrypted by itself (but you can just add it)

-- MANY other possible attacks (cookies, js)

-- Exit Nodes are dangerous

-- Like encryption, yes, the bad guys will use it too.
+Military needs it too.(who invented it?) - NOT fully encrypted by itself (but you can just add it) - MANY other possible attacks (cookies, js) - Exit Nodes are dangerous - Like encryption, yes, the bad guys will use it too.